flarfo/COP3530-String-Matching/README.md

 ## Online Testing
 The project is deployed online using Vite + GitHub Pages here: https://flarfo.github.io/COP3530-String-Matching/

+Here are some example texts that can be used for searching: https://github.com/amephraim/nlp/tree/master/texts

 ## Local Deployment
 To run the code on a local machine, Node.js is required.